carpentries-incubator/hpc-intro/_episodes/14-modules.md

 `module help`.
 As for all commands, you can access the full help on the *man* pages with `man module`.

-On login you may start out with a default set of modules loaded or you may start out with an empty environment; this depends on the setup of the system you are using.

 ### Listing Available Modules

 To see available software modules, use `module avail`: